vitorm04/docs.pt-br/docs/framework/wcf/samples/custom-message-filter.md

 Hello
 ```

- <span data-ttu-id="3d5c9-123">Alternar a variação no arquivo de configuração do servidor faz com que o filtro seja trocado e o cliente Veja o comportamento oposto (a mensagem `urn:e` a ser bem-sucedida, enquanto a `urn:a` mensagem falha).</span><span class="sxs-lookup"><span data-stu-id="3d5c9-123">Switching the variation in the server's configuration file causes the filter to be swapped and the client sees the opposite behavior (the message to `urn:e` succeeds, whereas the message to `urn:a` fails).</span></span>
+ <span data-ttu-id="571cb-123">Alternar a variação no arquivo de configuração do servidor faz com que o filtro seja trocado e o cliente Veja o comportamento oposto (a mensagem a `urn:e` é bem-sucedida, enquanto a mensagem para `urn:a` falha).</span><span class="sxs-lookup"><span data-stu-id="571cb-123">Switching the variation in the server's configuration file causes the filter to be swapped and the client sees the opposite behavior (the message to `urn:e` succeeds, whereas the message to `urn:a` fails).</span></span>

 ```xml
 <endpoint address=""